-Well hackers and other technological experts discussed this through internet chat rooms decided that the source code could be edited.
+Well, hackers and other technological experts discussed this through internet chat rooms decided that the source code could be edited.
 While Apple tends to keep these things under wraps and protected many people felt that it could be edited just enough to enhance the device and make it seem like a completely different phone with new features.

 Many people have compared jailbreaking an Apple iPhone to the process of rooting an Android device.

 While the basic concepts may have similarities, the two processes and what actually happens are quite different.
-For example when you root an Android device it reboots a whole new operating system,= onto the phone whereas this is not possible with the iPhone even given the skills of many modern day jailbreakers and those that take an interesting in hacking.
+For example, when you root an Android device it reboots a whole new operating system, onto the phone whereas this is not possible with the iPhone even given the skills of many modern-day jailbreakers and those that take an interesting in hacking.

 With a jailbroken iPhone users can have a whole new experience with the device.
-While it serves many practical measures such as extending battery life by cutting down on unnecessary apps it also allows for for customizable features and being able to use the Cydia app store with access to thousands of new apps.
+While it serves many practical measures such as extending battery life by cutting down on unnecessary apps it also allows for customizable features and being able to use the Cydia app store with access to thousands of new apps.

 The Early Stages